Arthur Davis Browne

 Arthur Davis Browne, M.D.
-(December 16, 1887 – May 23, 1974) was a prominent American medical officer in the 350th Field Artillery Regiment in the 92nd Division of the United States Army during World War I. Browne was one of the few African-American medical officers in the war.
+(December 16, 1887 – May 23, 1974) was an American medical officer in the 350th Field Artillery Regiment in the 92nd Division of the United States Army during World War I. Browne was one of the few African-American medical officers in the war.
 He is also credited with editing the first African-American newspaper published on the Eastern Shore.

 Early life

 Browne was born in 1887 to Anderson and Nancy Rankin Browne in Salisbury, North Carolina.
 His grandmother was a washerwoman and his grandfather worked in a chewing tobacco factory.

 Education

 Browne was schooled in the Salisbury public school system and later went to Livingstone College.
 After graduating from Livingstone, Browne enrolled at Leonard Medical School at Shaw University in Raleigh, North Carolina.

 Military service and career

 Browne arrived at Fort Des Moines on August 16, 1917, after receiving a commission as a first lieutenant in the Medical Reserve Corps.
 While at Fort Des Moines he trained at the army's first Medical Officers Training Camp (MOTC) for African-American doctors.
 After completing his 80 days of training on November 3, 1917, he was sent to Camp Dix in New Jersey.

 At Camp Dix, he was assigned to the 350th Field Artillery Regiment of the 92nd Division and saw action in the Metz offensive after being deployed in 1918.
 Although he was not sent to the front lines, he had to treat numerous wartime ailments, such as influenza, pneumonia, and combat injuries.
 Browne returned from France in February 1919 and was later discharged in April of that year.